Arm Debugger

 If you are on a Mac, make sure Docker is running.

-Click Start debugging in the top right-hand corner of the Debug Configuration visual editor.
+Click the Start debugging button in the top right-hand corner of the Debug Configuration visual editor.

 The debug session starts.
 The debugger stops at the location that you specified in Run Control.